-Parker’s poetry was elevated by her social network, The Algonquin Round Table, and other “middle class, urban, intellectuals.”
-But do not let that distract you from her trenchant observations of her environs and their hypocrisy.
+Parker’s writing was greatly elevated by her social network, The Algonquin Round Table, and other “middle class, urban intellectuals.”

 My life and my arms are now and hereafter consecrated to the services of the Society for the Abolition of Charm.
 It would be advisable, perhaps, for the Society to make a drive for the new members […] yet there is little reason to fear that the Society will pine and die for want of new blood.